Gaua: Geography

 Gaua is subject to frequent earthquakes and cyclones.
 The climate is humid tropical; the average annual rainfall exceeds 3500 mm.
 It has rugged terrain, reaching up to Mount Gharat (797 m), the peak of the active stratovolcano which lies at the center of the island.
 Its most recent eruption was in 2013.
 The volcano has a 6 × 9 km caldera, within which lies a crater lake, known as Lake Letas, which is the largest lake in Vanuatu.
 To the east of the lake is Siri Waterfall (120 m drop).

 Natural history

+Geology

+Gaua's geology is fairly typical of an immature volcanic island arc.
+The oldest part of the island is the southwestern corner, which consists largely of primitive basalts and ankaramites.
+Most of the island is covered by the Santa Maria Pyroclastic Series, a mafic ignimbrite unit that was produced by the eruption that formed the caldera.
+Gaua is rare in hosting a mafic ignimbrite, as most similarly explosive eruptions are more silicic; other examples include Masaya in Nicaragua, and on Ambrym, and Tanna, also in Vanuatu.
+The eruption of the SMPS was also associated with the activation of ring faults, and the production of parasitic volcanic cones around the upper slopes of the volcano.

+Wildlife

 The upper slopes of the island have been recognised as an Important Bird Area (IBA) by BirdLife International, because they support populations of Vanuatu megapodes, Vanuatu imperial pigeons, Tanna fruit doves, red-bellied fruit doves, palm lorikeets, cardinal myzomelas, fan-tailed gerygones, long-tailed trillers, streaked fantails, Melanesian flycatchers, southern shrikebills, Vanuatu white-eyes, and red-headed parrotfinches.
 Other animals found there include long-tailed fruit bats, Vanuatu flying foxes, and coconut crabs.